 For five years, Rodriguez served as the Bonita High School girl's water polo head coach, where in 2003 he was named CIF and Daily Bulletin Coach of the Year.
 Rodriguez earned his Bachelor's Degree in History from Pepperdine University.

-Alex La served as the Interim Head Coach for the Pomona-Pitzer Men's Water Polo and Women's Water Polo programs in 2015-16 where he tallied a 13-16 record for the men's team and 14-16 for the women's team, while Head Coach Alex Rodriguez was on sabbatical to coach the Men's Junior National Team for USA Water Polo.
-La served as an assistant coach with both programs in 2014-15, helping the women's team to a share of the SCIAC title with a 10-1 league mark.
+Alex La served as the Interim Head Coach for the Pomona-Pitzer Men's Water Polo and Women's Water Polo programs in 2015-16 while Head Coach Alex Rodriguez was on sabbatical to coach the Men's Junior National Team for USA Water Polo.
+During his tenure he tallied a 13-16 record for the men's team and 14-16 for the women's team.
+La served as Associate Head Coach with both programs in 2014-15, helping the women's team to a share of the SCIAC title with a 10-1 league mark.

-La has previously served as the head water polo coach at SCIAC rival La Verne, prior to joining the Sagehens in the fall of 2014.
-He has also been active at the club level, serving as head coach of three age groups at the Foothill Water Polo Club in Claremont, where he has worked with Rodriguez.
+From 2008-2014, La served as head water polo coach at SCIAC rival La Verne, prior to joining the Sagehens in the fall of 2014.

 Woodward returns to Pomona-PItzer as a coach after a decorated four-year career as a student-athlete for the Sagehens.
 As a Sagehen, Woodward started in all four years and helped the team to four straight SCIAC Championships.
 She was named SCIAC Newcomer of the Year in 2012 followed with two First Team All-SCIAC awards.
 She also won SCIAC Player of the Year in her senior season.